elicia4/linux_notes/basics/navigation.md

 # Navigating the Filesystem

-Notes on the video "Linux Crash Course: Navigating the Linux Filesystem" by LearnLinuxTV.
+Notes on the video "Linux Crash Course: Navigating the Linux Filesystem" by Learn Linux TV.

 [***go back to README***](/README.md)

-This video is extremely intoductory, you probably know all this by now.
+This video is extremely introductory, you probably know all this by now.

-There are two meanings of the term "filesystem":
+There are two meanings of the term "file system":
 1. A system on your hard disk that defines how data is written to and retrieved.
-On Windows, popular filesystems are: FAT, NTFS and so on.
+On Windows, popular file systems are: FAT, NTFS and so on.
 On Linux we have ext4 among others.
 1. The layout of your directories on your system.
 We are going to discuss this.

-In Linux, you don't have to have file extensions.
+On Linux, you don't have to have file extensions.

 What is your default current directory?
 It's `/home/your_username`, its shorthand for `~`.